UCL/research-computing-with-cpp/04cpp3/sec03DependencyInjection.md

     * Creation is done outside class, so class only uses public API
     * Leads towards fewer assumptions in the code

+### Homework 18

+* Taking the `Student` class from homework 16:
+   * Create a new `Laptop` class that has a string `os` data member for the operating system name and an integer  `year` data member for the year produced.
+   * `Laptop` should have both a default constructor that sets `year` to 0 and name to "Not set" as well as an overloaded constructor that initialises both `year` and  `os`
+   * Modify `Student` to have a `Laptop` data member
+   * Try out the two types of dependency injection above: constructor, setter
+   * Confirm that the `Student` class is now invarient to changes in how you instantiate `Laptop`

 {% endidio %}